ejwillemse/BAN313/chapter6.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:42987389b3
 ## Simulating inventory levels and stock-outs

-With the necessary code in place to calculate inventory levels and stock-outs based on product orders we can now proceed to develop a simulation model.
+With the necessary code in place to calculate inventory levels and stock-outs based on product orders, we can now proceed to develop a simulation model.

 The number of products ordered, $O$, on any give day is random but known to follow a uniform distribution with the following parameters:

-$$O \sim \mathcal{U}(\min = 100, \max = 200)$$.
+$$O \sim \mathcal{U}(\min = 100, \max = 200).$$

 Based on this information we can easily update our previous code to simulate the inventory levels and stock-outs over any study period.

 In this exercise our starting inventory for Day 1 will again be 120 units and we manufacture 150 units per day.
-The only new part is model orders as a random process that follows a uniform distribution.
+The only new part is to model orders as a random process that follows a uniform distribution.

 We can simulate the product orders for a total of `n` days using the following code